renpy/renpy/sphinx/source/python.rst

 .. warning::

-    Python code defined in .rpy files is transformed to allow rollback to work.
+    Python defined in .rpy files is transformed to allow rollback to work.
 Python imported from .py files is not.
 As a result, objects created in Python will not work with rollback, and probably should not be changed after creation.